 - Advanced Placement (by proficiency examination);

 II.
 Except where a required course is one designated to correct a deficiency in his/her college preparation, the student may apply the credit hours of any required course from which he is exempted toward the credit hours for that subject as a general requirement for graduation, toward the 120 credit hours required for graduation.
 (See Departmental Proficiency Examinations.)
-An exemption may be granted for ENG 105, but these credit hours may not be applied towards the 120 required for graduation.
+An exemption may be granted for WRS 105, but these credit hours may not be applied towards the 120 required for graduation.

 III.
 Credit Only